esoptron/esoptron-libretro-docs-assets-1/README.md

 I'm storing up Libretro/Docs webms here so I don't increase the repository size of libretro/docs

+Libretro Team is free to do whatever they want with the assets

 **DO NOT DIRECTLY LINK TO THE WEBMS IN THE GITHUB REPOSITORY**

 **LINK TO UPLOADS ON THE MEDIA HOSTS BELOW INSTEAD**

-Libretro Team is free to do whatever they want with the uploads

 YouTube Uploads: